24 min read

 To ensure a smooth implementation of AI in sourcing and procurement, start by assessing your current procurement infrastructure — ERP systems, databases, and workflows — to spot gaps that could hold back AI adoption.
 Look for limitations around data accessibility, integration, and automation.

 If legacy systems are too outdated or inflexible, consider moving to modern, cloud-based platforms.
-These offer better scalability, integration capabilities, and compatibility with today’s AI tools, many of which are built to work seamlessly with leading ERP and procurement software.
+These offer better scalability, integration capabilities, and compatibility with today’s AI tools, many of which are built to work seamlessly with leading ERPs and procurement software.

 For data cleanliness